 The Grand Cherokee gives you Jeep off-road heritage in a comfortable, modern SUV package.
-It is great for towing all your toys as well, especially with the Hemi V8, able to tow up to 7,400 lbs.
+It’s great for towing all your toys as well, especially with the Hemi V8, able to tow up to 7,400 pounds.
 While you can get this vehicle with a diesel, it is an underpowered diesel that has few advantages over its gas V6 or V8 counterparts.

-The Good: Capable off road, comfortable around town, and plenty of power, especially with the Hemi V8.
-It is also a top safety-rated SUV, once the recalls have been addressed.
+The good: It’s capable off road, is comfortable around town, and has plenty of power, especially with the Hemi V8.
+It’s also a top safety-rated SUV once you address the recalls.

 Why Grand Cherokee?
-It’s a modern Jeep SUV that behaves equally well on road and off.
+It’s a modern Jeep SUV that behaves equally well on and off road.

 Toyota Tacoma (2008-2013)